 Cargo vans aren't generally renowned for a long list of features, but this one misses out on some advanced driver aids that could be crucial for some buyers.
 What it does get is four-way manually-adjustable front seats, a manually-adjustable tilt and telescopic steering wheel, a rearview camera, remote keyless entry, electronic roll mitigation, hill-start assist, and trailer sway control.
 You also get manual air-conditioning and a day/night rearview mirror.
 The SLT model upgrades include a leather-wrapped steering wheel with infotainment controls, an auto-dimming rearview mirror, cruise control, and power heated wing mirrors as standard.
 The front seats also get manual height and lumbar adjustments, while the options list includes front fog lamps, LED cargo area lighting, heated front seats (SLT only), and rear parking sensors.

 The infotainment system in the ProMaster City Cargo Van is the Uconnect 3, which includes a five-inch touchscreen display, four speakers, voice control, Bluetooth, and AM/FM radio, as well as the option of navigation.
 On the SLT, the steering wheel gets the aforementioned steering controls, but Apple CarPlay and Android Auto are not available, although you can spec SiriusXM satellite radio.
-An aux jack is standard on both models, and the system is fairly easy to use but it's nowhere near as good as the MBUX system that you get in something like a Mercedes Sprinter.
+An aux jack is standard on both models, and the system is fairly easy to use but it's not what can be described as class-leading.

 A basic three-year/36,000-mile warranty is included with the sale of the Ram ProMaster City cargo van, along with a five-year/60,000-mile powertrain warranty.
-Roadside assistance is included for the latter period too, along with a five-year/unlimited-mileage rust perforation warranty that runs for five years regardless of miles covered.
+Roadside assistance is included for the latter period too, along with a rust perforation warranty that runs for five years regardless of miles covered.

 Commercial vehicles are generally not rated by the IIHS or the NHTSA, and the Ram ProMaster is no different - it has yet to be sent for crash reviews to either of these safety agencies.
-However, the most essential safety features come standard, with a rearview camera, seven airbags that include a driver's knee bag, traction and stability control, hill-start assist, trailer sway damping, and a tire-pressure monitoring system.
+However, the most essential safety features come standard, with a rearview camera, a suite of airbags that include a driver's knee bag, traction and stability control, hill-start assist, trailer sway damping, and a tire-pressure monitoring system.
 Rear parking sensors are also available.
 Unfortunately, driver-assist technologies like blind-spot monitoring, adaptive cruise control, and forward collision warning aren't available.
 This is a pity since many of these features are offered on the Ford Transit Connect Cargo Van.

-Vans exist to do a job without excessive complication or unnecessary comfort features.
-That's exactly what the City Cargo Van is all about.
+Vans exist to do a job without needless complexity or unnecessary comfort features.
+That's exactly what the ProMaster City Cargo Van is all about.
 It offers excellent payload and available towing capacities, as well as the most cargo volume in the segment.
 It's relatively comfortable, has numerous cabin storage options, and can be configured with additional comfort features like heated seats to make living with it easier.
-For the city slicker handyman or small-business owner, this vehicle is ideal, but those who demand smartphone integration or advanced safety features will not be particularly happy with the Ram Cargo van.
+For the city slicker handyman or small-business owner in the US, this vehicle is ideal, but those who demand smartphone integration or advanced safety features will not be particularly happy with the Ram Cargo van.
 The infotainment system is also not one of the best and body roll is rather overwhelming.
 Nevertheless, this van fulfills its mandate with aplomb and to ask anything more is to pay more.

 Prices don't change too much between the two trims.
-The price of the Ram ProMaster City cargo van starts at a base price of $24,430 before a $1,595 destination charge.
-The SLT variant starts a little higher, at $26,180.
-Fully loaded with all available options, this model can cost over $35,000.
+The price of the Ram ProMaster City Cargo Van begins at an MSRP of $24,730 for the Tradesman before a $1,595 destination charge.
+The SLT variant starts a little higher, at a cost of $26,380.
+Fully loaded with all available options, this model can cost over $32,000 in the USA.

 If you want a comfortable van with lots of convenience features, you'll likely look elsewhere.
 However, the SLT variant is worth considering for its prettier body, heated mirrors, and available heated seats, although these can't be specced in conjunction with vinyl upholstery.
 We'd add this comfort option, and we'd also spec the rear parking sensors to make backing up easier.
 We'd also look at speccing the available navigation system and SiriusXM satellite radio, which helps make up for the shortcomings in terms of the infotainment system's lack of smartphone integration.
 We'd also add the LED cargo area lighting system for more convenience when rummaging through the back.

 The original, big-boy Transit is one of the best vans on the American market, and the Connect is similarly impressive.
-Pricing starts just a couple hundred dollars below that of the Ram, and its 2.0-liter inline-four reflects that with only 162 hp and 144 lb-ft of torque.
+Pricing starts at less than a hundred dollars below that of the Ram, and its 2.0-liter inline-four reflects that with only 162 hp and 144 lb-ft of torque.
 It's arguably less capable overall, thanks to its shorter body and wheelbase that make for a cargo area of 104.8 cubic feet.
 However, this model is available as a long-wheelbase variant - something the Ram doesn't offer.
-In the longer of the Ford's two configurations, cargo volume increases to a ProMaster City Cargo-beating 145.8 cubic feet (when the front seat is folded).
-In addition, the Ford is more modern in that it offers Apple CarPlay and Android Auto, as well as better handling.
+In the longer of the Ford's two configurations, cargo volume increases to a ProMaster City Cargo-beating 145.8 cubic feet (when the front passenger seat is folded).
+In addition, the Ford is more modern in that it offers Apple CarPlay and Android Auto, as well as better handling and more safety features.
 For us, unless we needed the Ram's payload capacity, we'd opt for the Transit Connect.

 Starting at a base price that is almost $2,000 lower than that of the Ram, the Nissan NV200 Compact Cargo Van is one of the most affordable compact vans on the market.
 It's powered by a 2.0-liter naturally-aspirated four-pot that is coupled to a CVT instead of an automatic.
 This is an asthmatic power plant compared to that of the Ram, producing just 131 horses and 139 lb-ft of twist.
-This does help it edge the City Cargo Van in the economy stakes, but it doesn't have a tow rating as a result.
-Payload capacity is lower too, at 1,480 lbs versus the Ram's 1,883 lbs.
+This does help it edge the City Cargo Van in the economy stakes, especially in city driving, but it doesn't have a tow rating as a result.
+Payload capacity is lower too, at 1,480 lbs versus the Ram's better specs of 1,890 lbs.
 For us, we'd rather have the Ram.
 It's more capable, more spacious, and simply more of a van.